igoramadas/expresser/plugins/metrics/README.md

 which makes it easier for you to set firewall rules for external access.

 To enable the HTTP server, simply add a valid port number to `settings.metrics.httpServer.port`.
+It will be started on the app init.

+If you want to control the Metrics HTTP server manually, please set the port programatically and use the `start` and `kill` methods.
+You can also access the underlying Express server, by using the `metrics.httpServer.server` object.
+For example:

+    // Some code, my app starting...

+    var expresser = require("expresser");
+    var metrics = require("expresser-metrics");

+    expresser.settings.metrics.httpServer.port = 8080;
+    metrics.httpServer.start();

+    // Server started, add a custom route to the metrics http server metrics.httpServer.server.get("/my-route", myRouteCallback);

+    // More custom stuff... now to kill:

+    metrics.httpServer.kill();